- Our Story

 His fascination has always been with the challenge of giving mechanical models natural movement and life.
 It is particularly entertaining watching him in the workshop performing the actions and finding their mechanical equivalent in a happy little mad world of his own.
 The design process is truly a back of an envelope journey littered with mugs of tea, sawdust, muttering and the odd euphoric shout of victory.

-A full account of Eric and his work can be found in Our Heritage.
+A full account of Eric and his work can be found in Our Story.

 Sarah Reast is the new Director of Timberkits following the retirement of the founders, Eric and Alison Williamson.
 Sarah’s background is in design and she brings a fresh eye and a playful creativity to the company.
 She manages the team and the development of projects, bringing together practical specialists and skills for each new challenge.